We have one sneak peek image, taken on the same evening, Myk must have taken an extra card along I think.

 Provided by Danny T Photography.

-Monday 7 May 2012
+Monday, 7 May 2012

 Roy who?

 After 20 years of being our competition secretary we finally realised that Roy’s pictures always won so we’ve given him the boot.
-Well ok maybe not but I had to 20120322_2106look long and hard to find a picture that summed up the skill and mastery he has over his camera.
+Well ok maybe not but I had to look long and hard to find a picture that summed up the skill and mastery he has over his camera.

 It’s been a great 20 years mate and I’m sure you’d still do a much better job than that long haired hippy bloke whose taking over from you!